do-your-own-seo/do-your-own-seo.github.io/source/en/_posts/2019-10-07-how-do-google-algorithms-work.md

 h1: "How does Google rank webpages?"
 snippet_header: "How do Google Algorithms rank pages?"

 snippet: "Unlike the situation in SEO ten years ago, now purchased magic does not work.
 Buying links won't bring the page to the Top and could even hurt your rankings.
-Search algorithms are more likely to choose high-grade resources, and Google patents confirm this trend."
+Ranking algorithms are more likely to choose high-grade resources, and Google patents confirm this trend."

 image: "how-do-google-algorithms-work.jpg"